 Our anxiety levels increase the more we engage in these devices:

-Separation anxiety, as demonstrated on Panorama (4th June 2018, 7.00pm BBC One), causes the user’s heart rate to rise dramatically when a person is separated from their device.
+As demonstrated on Panorama (4th June 2018, 7.00 pm BBC One), separation anxiety causes the user’s heart rate to rise dramatically when a person is separated from their device.
 The experiment showed a woman attached to a heart rate monitor watching a video whilst her smartphone (placed behind her) was bombarded with messages.
 At the end of the short experiment, it was clear to see that her anxiety levels rose dramatically each time a message was received.
 The participant commented that she felt she was missing out each time her phone made a noise, which made her feel anxious and somewhat isolated.

 Apps are deliberately made to be addictive: